Man wanted in stabbing at New York’s MoMA arrested in Philly

 Officers in Philadelphia went looking for Cabana after responding to a small fire at 6 p.m.
 Monday at a Best Western hotel.
 Sprinklers extinguished the blaze, which a fire marshal determined had been deliberately set.

-It was not clear when Cabana would be arraigned in court or when a lawyer might be appointed who could speak on his behalf.
+It was not clear when a lawyer might be appointed to speak on Cabana’s behalf.

 MoMA, founded in 1929, is one of New York City’s top tourist attractions, drawing more than 700,000 visitors in 2020.
 Its collection of modern art includes “The Starry Night” by Vincent Van Gogh and works by Henri Matisse and Paul Gauguin.